akash-network/website/src/content/Docs/getting-started/quick-start-guides/akash-console/index.md

 weight: 3
 ---

-This guide will walk you through deploying a simple "Hello World" Next.JS application onto the Akash Network via Console.
+This guide will walk you through deploying a simple "Hello World" Next.JS application onto the Akash Network via Akash Console.
 This guide is beginner-friendly and requires no previous knowledge of navigating Console or Akash Network in general.

 #### Before Getting Started

 Console is compatible with two wallets as of now, Keplr and Leap wallet.
 The Keplr or Leap browser extensions must be installed and with sufficient funds (0.5 AKT minimum for a single deployment plus a small amount for transaction fees).

-Follow our [Keplr Wallet](/docs/getting-started/token-and-wallets/#keplr-wallet) or [Leap Cosmos Wallet](/docs/getting-started/token-and-wallets/#leap-cosmos-wallet) guides to create your first wallet if necessary.
+Follow [Keplr Wallet](/docs/getting-started/token-and-wallets/#keplr-wallet) or [Leap Cosmos Wallet](/docs/getting-started/token-and-wallets/#leap-cosmos-wallet) guides to create your first wallet if necessary.

-#### Cloudmos Deploy Access
+#### Akash Console Deploy Access

-The Console web app is available via the following URL:
+The Akash Console web app is available via the following URL:

 - https://console.akash.network/